 The accounting policies of our reportable segments are the same as those described in the summary of significant accounting policies (Note 1).
 Certain corporate expenses, including interest and amortization of intangible assets, are not allocated to the segments.
 The reportable segments are each managed separately because they manufacture and distribute distinct products or provide services with different processes.
 All reported segment revenues are derived from external customers.

-The following table sets forth selected unaudited consolidated financial information for our reportable segments for the three months ended June 30, 2012 and 2011:
+The following table sets forth selected unaudited consolidated financial information for our reportable segments for the three and six months ended September 30, 2012 and 2011 (in thousands):